kgisl/cs8251/notes/unit5.md

 ```

 Function **fwrite** writes a block of bytes to a file.
 The structure **blankClient** of size `sizeof(struct clientData)` is written to the file pointed to by cfPtr.
-The operator sizeof returns the size in bytes of its operand in parentheses (in this case `struct clientData`).
+The operator **sizeof** returns the size in bytes of its operand in parentheses (in this case `struct clientData`).
 Function **fwrite** can actually be used to write several elements of an array of objects.
 To do so, supply in the call to **fwrite** a pointer to an array as the first argument and the number of elements to be written as the third argument.
 In the preceding statement, **fwrite** was used to write a single object that was not an array element.
 Writing a single object is equivalent to writing one element of an array, hence the 1 in the **fwrite** call.

 ## Writing Random Access Data

 Figure 11.11 writes data to the file **"credit.dat"**.
 It uses the combination of **fseek** and **fwrite** to store data at specific locations in the file.
 Function fseek sets the file position pointer to a specific position in the file, then fwrite writes the data.
-A sample execution is shown in Fig. 11.12.

 ```c
 // Fig. 11.11: fig11_11.c